Trump’s IVF Plan Could Ignite a Fertility Boom

 A $43 Billion Market Poised for Expansion

 The fertility industry was already growing quietly.
-Then one announcement accelerated it.
+Then one announcement stands to accelerated it.
 With policy momentum now colliding with medical innovation, IVF and related technologies are set to enter their fastest growth phase in history.

 For years, fertility care operated on the margins — limited access, high costs, and slow adoption despite enormous demand.
 That’s changing fast.
 As national attention turns to IVF and fertility support, what was once a niche medical service is becoming a mainstream healthcare priority.
 The combination of public support and new reimbursement models could bring millions of patients into the market for the first time.